-Our pigs do not live confined on concrete, our pigs live on pasture and are allowed to forage as they please, enjoy grass, mud and Organic Certified Feed to keep them healthy and happy.
+Our pigs do not live confined on concrete, our pigs live on organic pasture and woodland and are allowed to forage as they please, enjoy grass, mud and NON-GMO feed to keep them healthy and happy.

 Below you will find more information about the hog breed we raise.
 Baldham Farm offers the highest quality Mulefoot pork, from our family to your table.